rosecip/cat-diary/README.md

 An online cat diary!
-Save a record of your favorite cats and journal your experiences with them.
+Save records of your favorite cats and journal your experiences with them.